I wrote this article on race for a Washington, D.C. newspaper in 1991. I’m reprinting it today with the hope that its message still resonates.

 Are you tired of hearing about Joey Buttafuoco’s cradle rocking, Michael Jackson’s fading skin color, Shannen Doherty’s boxing career, Woody Allen’s marriage, Elvis frequenting the Burger King, the Queen’s catastrophic year, and drug overdoses by the Partridge Family, Eight is Enough, Different Strokes, and the Brady Bunch?
 You’re not alone.

-The turmoil in our society flows from a far more important faucet of inequity than the stories that occupy tabloid news draining into mainstream media outlets.
+The turmoil in our society flows from a far more important faucet of inequity than the stories that occupy tabloid news.
 We should focus on more pressing matters such as the hatred and ignorance that drives racism rather than these trivial and fleeting stories.

 The failed policies of a detached government and deeply ingrained misconceptions have furthered a narrative that black men are the root of society’s problems.
 Examples abound from a lack of investments in minority neighborhoods to overt racism.
 I was recently working out in the gym talking to someone about the current AIDS epidemic.
 He told me that “if n*ggers like Arthur Ashe stopped taking it in the ass, we wouldn’t have anything to worry about.”
 (Ashe contracted HIV from a tainted blood transfusion while in the hospital for heart bypass surgery.)